Moro Isaac Jenesio

 Moro Isaac Jenesio (born 1985) is one of the Youthful Leaders of South Sudan.
 Moro is currently the Minister of Local Government and Law Enforcement for Central Equatoria State in the Transitional Government of National Unity, as of 2023.
 He is also the Chairperson of the South Sudan National Movement for Change (SSNMC), a constituent Member of South Sudan Opposition Alliance (SSOA) which is one of the leading Partners to RARCSS 2018 South Sudan.

-Early Life & Education
+Early life and education

 Moro Jenesio was born in Bori Boma of Kupera Payam of current Lainya County (in the former Yei District) of Central Equatoria State to Mr. Jenesio Guya Yasona Wani Lemi and Mrs. Janet Yensuk Mose Ware.